I get numerous emails every week asking this exact question.

 I want you to be very clear on what I am about to state.
-It’s actually not important whether someone is NPD (Narcissistic Personality Disorder) or whether they aren’t, or are displaying enough narcissistic traits to make your life painful or unbearable.
-What is important is that you are aligned with and living the life that you wish to live, and creating that truth by holding powerfully to that truth – no matter how hard that may be to do…
+It’s actually not important whether someone has NPD (Narcissistic Personality Disorder) or whether they don’t, or are displaying enough narcissistic traits to make your life painful or unbearable.
+What is important is that you are aligned with and living the life that you wish to live, and creating that truth by holding powerfully to that truth – no matter how hard that may be to do ….

 Most people have some narcissistic traits and it is normal to have exhibited narcissistic behaviour at some point in their life.
-However the is a big difference between normal people who are capable of taking responsibility and being accountable for their behaviour and those with NPD who are unable of this.
+However, there is a big difference between normal people who are capable of taking responsibility and being accountable for their behaviour and those with NPD who are incapable of this.

 I am aware that this person at some point seemed like the love of your life and the temptation is to try and help this person change their narcissistic behaviour and recover.
 The problem is that some people take the N’s word immediately only to be set up for another soul destroying experience.

 In this article I am going to show you how you can use the most powerful tool in your arsenal – boundaries – to find out if this person is capable of taking responsibility and being accountable for their actions without risking another experience that could cost you your soul, mental well-being and even life.

 There is nothing worse than being set upon maliciously by someone you believed you could trust, someone you love, and someone you thought loved you and had your best interests at heart.

 It is a highly traumatic experience ….

 Do you want to have that happen to you again at the hands of this person?